dgaydukov/cert-ocpjp11/files/java21/ocpjp21.md

 `long` can't be used in:
 * array index - because it's too much for continuous array, and max array size in java is `Integer.MAX_VALUE`
 * label in case statement - again problem is that long is too long, even int is too high value, but it's used because int is default value in java
+* case label - should always be compile-time constant, so either use literal or variable should be `final` - this is because `switch` optimized during compilation time using Jump Table, and it requires compile-time constant

 Variable declared inside `case` are visible throughout switch only if they are in order.
 As you see `a` is declared before it's used in second case, so it's valid, but `b` is used before it would be declared in second case, so it's invalid.
 ```java